-Taking GRE Mock tests before the actual GRE Test is an important aspect of the overall GRE preparation and it’s equally important to know which are the best GRE Practice Tests.
-Among the core elements of the GRE test i.e. concept, logical thinking, practice, timing, and stamina.
-The last three components are one way of the other way related to the GRE full-Length Practice Test, also known as mocks.
+Taking shorter GRE practice tests before the actual GRE Test is an important aspect of the overall GRE preparation, and it’s equally important to know your time management skills.
+The core elements of the GRE test are concept, logical thinking, practice, timing, and stamina.
+One way or the other, the last three components are related to the GRE full-length Practice Test, also known as mocks.

-The mock tests not only help you figure out where you stand in terms of preparation but also help you manage your test time.
-Without this repeated practice, it is nearly impossible to do well on the exam.
-Consequently, participants who prepare really well but do not take enough mock tests typically end up scoring low in the actual GRE test.
+The mock tests help you figure out where you stand in terms of preparation but also help you manage your test time.
+Without this repeated practice, doing well on the exam is nearly impossible.
+Consequently, participants who prepare well but do not take enough mock tests typically score low on the GRE test.

-Now that we have established the significance of mock tests, many other questions arise.
+Many other questions arise now that we have established the significance of mock tests.

-How many mock tests to take?
+How many mock tests do you take?
 When to take them?
 Which mock tests are better?
 What are the best GRE Practice Tests?

 Let us address all these questions.

-GRE mentors recommend aspirants to take at least 10 mock tests before the GRE test.
+At least 10 practice tests before the shorter GRE test.

-If you are done preparing and are ahead of your schedule or there is still plenty of time left till your test date, you can attempt more mock tests.
-The purpose of this is to get you enough practice for the big day!
+If you are done preparing and are ahead of your schedule, or there is still plenty of time left till your test date, you can attempt more mock tests.
+This aims to get you enough practice for the big day!
 So, the more, the better.
-But a minimum of 10 tests should be taken by everyone who wishes to appear and get a good score on the actual GRE Mock test.
+But at least 10 tests should be taken by everyone who wishes to appear and get a good score on the shorter GRE test.

 When to take the mock tests?

-When to take the mock tests depends on your preparation plan.
-GRE mentors recommend taking the mock tests at several intervals during your preparation phase.
+When you should take the mock tests depends on your preparation plan.
+GRE experts recommend taking the mock tests at several intervals during your preparation phase.
 This will help you be informed of your preparation and practice throughout your preparation period.
-Taking all 10 tests together after completing your preparation is something that GRE experts do not recommend.
-The first mock also known as the Diagnostic test, you should take before your preparation.
-The next one would depend on your preparation timelines and those are decided based on your scores gap (Target Score – Diagnostic Test Score).
-If you have a 3-6 months preparation plan, then your next mock should be after 4-6 weeks of preparation.
-Ideally, you need to have a full-length practice test every 3 weeks and all the remaining mocks in the last month on alternate days.
+Taking all 10 tests together after completing your preparation is something that we do not recommend.
+Before you prepare, you should take the diagnostic test.
+The next one would depend on your preparation timelines, which are decided based on your score gap (Target Score – Diagnostic Test Score).
+If you have a three-month preparation plan, your next mock should be after four to six weeks.
+Ideally, you must have a second full-length practice test after you finish all the lessons.
+The remaining practice tests in the last month.

 - ETS Test